vaeth/portage-postsyncd-mv/README.md

 `/etc/portage/repo.postsync.d/`, the content of `bin/` to your `$PATH` (perhaps `/usr/bin`).
 For __zsh completion__ support, copy the content of `zsh/` to your zsh's `$fpath` (perhaps `/usr/share/zsh/site-functions`).
-To get the hack for `q-reinit` mentioned below, also copy the file `app-portage/portage-utils` into `/etc/portage/env/app-portage/` (creating this directory and its parents if it does not exist yet).

 ## Configuration